 Bessy, a blonde vixen of a Palais Garnier ballerina, was blessed with voluptuous, resilient, and pliant technique.
 The protegee of Serge Lifar, she later became muse to Maurice Bejart.

-Footage of a mature Bessy pulsating in Bejart’s “Bolero” simply must be seen, because they don’ t make ‘em like that anymore — neither boffo ballets like “Bolero,” nor sweating, sensual ballerinas.
+Footage of a mature Bessy pulsating in Bejart’s “Bolero” simply must be seen, because they don’ t make ‘em like that anymore — neither boffo ballets like “Bolero,” nor sweating, sensual ballerinas like Bessy.

-A season spent dancing with American Ballet Theatre put Bessy onto the U.S. scene and in contact with Gene Kelly.
-Casting her in his “Invitation to the Dance,” the movie man, it is rumored, fell in love with his French partner.
-Later, in Paris, he set a ballet on her to Gershwin.
+A season spent with American Ballet Theatre put Bessy onto the U.S. scene and in contact with Gene Kelly.
+Casting her in “Invitation to the Dance,” the movie man, it is rumored, fell in love with his French partner.
+Later, in Paris, Kelly set a ballet on Bessy to music by Gershwin.

-After Bessy retired, she gave back to the school she loved by training the entire next generation of exceptional Paris Opera Ballet classical dancers.
+After she retired, Bessy gave back.
+She trained the next generation of exceptional Paris Opera Ballet classical dancers.

-In one scene that says it all, both about French ballet and about the exigent standards of French culture, Bessy is on stage surrounded by perhaps 50 of her young charges and she’s giving them feedback.
+In one scene that says it all, Bessy is seen on stage surrounded by perhaps 50 of her young charges.
+She’s giving them feedback.
 She’s all business, her blonde hair pulled in a tight, severe chignon.
 Other than her voice echoing around the theater, you can hear a pin drop.
-She’s merciless.

 You!
 You’re too far in the front of the stage.